 Dr. Alon Tal

-Dr. Alon Tal is a Serling Visiting Israeli Scholar at James Madison College in MSU for the fifth time during the Fall 2019 semester.
+Dr. Alon Tal is a Serling Visiting Israeli Scholar at James Madison College in MSU for the 7th time during the

 Dr. Alon Tal [Sc.D., Harvard University; Ll.B., Hebrew University] is the Chair of the Department of Public Policy at Tel Aviv University and founded the Arava Institute for Environmental Studies, a graduate studies center in which students join Israeli, Palestinian and Jordanian environmentalists to study common environmental challenges and solutions.